StevenBlack/vocab/million-dollar-words.md

 ### virago
 A fierce-tempered woman.
 "Hell hath no fury like a..."
 Well, virago.
-Pronounced VEH-RAH-GO.

 ### viridescent